dolfly/nmdb/doc/guide.rst

   If you have more than one server in the network, the library can distribute the queries among them.
 This is entirely done on the client side and the server doesn't know about it.

+TIPC Port numbers
+  With TIPC, each server instance in your network (even the ones running in the same machine) should get a **unique** port to listen to requests.
+Ports identify an application instance inside the whole network, not just the machine as in TCP/IP.

+  The port space is very very large, and it's private to nmdb, so you can choose numbers without fear of colliding with other TIPC applications.
+The default port is 10.

+  So, if you are going to start more than one nmdb server, **be careful**.
+If you assign two active servers the same port you will get no error, but everything will act weird.

 Now that you know all that, starting a server should be quite simple: first